Albert Peyronnet: Life

 He was chief of staff of Louis Puech, Minister of Public Works, Posts and Telegraphs from 1910 to 1911, then chief of staff of Ernest Monis, Minister of Worship in March-June 1911.

 Peyronnet was elected senator for the Allier on 7 January 1912, and was reelected in 1921, 1929 and 1938.

 He joined the Democratic Left group.

 He was vice-president of the Senate from January 1925 to January 1929.

 He was appointed Minister of Labor in the 2nd cabinet of Raymond Poincaré from 15 January 1922 to 29 March 1924.

 He supported shorter working days in return for the gains in efficiency that were assumed to result.

 He claimed that the eight-hour day led "to suburbanization, the increase of workers' gardens, greater attendance at professional courses and libraries, and the decline of alcoholism."

-During World War II (1939–45) Peyronnet voted on 10 July 1940 in favor of the constitutional change that gave full powers to Marshal Philippe Pétain.
+On 10 July 1940, he voted in favour of granting the cabinet presided by Marchal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.

 He then retired from public life.

 He died on 18 December 1958 in Nice at the age of 96.